iamronsuez/iamronsuez.github.io/README.md

 ## Miscelanea

- I have several hobbies, I like to read political, historic and entreprenourship books.
+ I've several hobbies, I like to read political, historic and entreprenourship books.

 ## Contact